NickGrunert/master-thesis/modules/03_truth_compare.typ

     The relaxation of the assumption of a rigid 1-to-1 relationship between the two datasets signifies a substantial enhancement, as it allows for greater flexibility in accepting the correlation.

     The discrepancy in the values, with some at 0.6 and others at 0.8, remains to be explained, but it is evident that both values serve as at least adequate indicators for the correlation of scores.
-    It is reasonable to hypothesise that this phenomenon is attributable to the scoring system's strong penalization of undersegmentation segmentations, which scores are completely nullified.
+    It is reasonable to hypothesise that this phenomenon is attributable to the scoring system's strong penalisation of undersegmentation segmentations, which scores are completely nullified.
     In contrast, the ground truth data's #abr("IoU") values exhibit only a marginal sensitivity to such inaccuracies.

     #subpar.grid(